- Tram M2

 About Area - Prenzlauer Berg

-Living in Prenzlauer Berg – Local Tips:
+Live in Prenzlauer Berg – Local Tips:

-About life in Berlin Prenzlauer Berg
+About Life in Prenzlauer Berg

 Furnished apartments for rent are typically easily found, even for long term stays.
 When staying in Prenzlberg, everything is at hand: tourist attractions such as the Berlin Wall memorial, parks and cultural centers including the KulturBrauerei.